Baked Chicken and Vegetables (BRAT Diet Dinner)

 Baked Chicken and Vegetables

 This baked chicken and vegetable recipe will blow your mind.
-Follow our step-by-step recipe for this easy, healthy and delicious weekly dinner idea.
+Follow our step-by-step recipe for an easy, healthy, and delicious weekly dinner idea.

 Prep Time 10 minutes